uspki/policies/certificate-policy.md

 **OCSP Responder**: An online server operated under the authority of the CA and connected to its Repository for processing Certificate status requests.
 See also, Online Certificate Status Protocol.

-**Offline**: An air-gapped Certificate System or component that is only turned on to conduct certificate activity (i.e. issue / revoke a certificate, issue certificate revocation list, etc).
+**Offline**: An air-gapped Certificate System or component that is only turned on to conduct certificate activity (i.e. issue / revoke a certificate, issue certificate revocation list, etc.).

 **Online**: Certificate Systems or components that are physically and logically connected to the public and/or a private internet.